 - Arts and crafts – the remote beauty of Tiree is hugely inspiring to artists and craft-makers.
 You can admire their creations in independent studios and galleries located across the islands.
 Browse handmade jewellery at Dot Sim Studio, original paintings and ceramics at Dorinda Johnson, and re-purposed glass artworks at Tiree Glass.

 The food and drink scene in Tiree is not extensive but of high quality.
-Local favourites include the roasted coffee at Yellow Hare, mouth-watering pizzas made using handmade dough at Beachcomber Craft Café, the distinctive ales at Ceabhar Restaurant, and the freshly landed seafood for sale at Tiree Lobster and Crab.
+Local favourites include the roasted coffee at Yellow Hare, mouth-watering pizzas made using handmade dough at The Reef Inn and dig into seafood delights at the Old Harbour Restaurant at Scarinish Hotel.

 Tiree Airport is a small airport which currently offers flights to Coll, Oban and Glasgow International Airport.